Thursday May 31, 2018

-There is a need for accessibility testing, over and beyond to adhering regulatory norms, to be able to design formats which cater to everyone and is inclusive and non-discriminatory.
+There is a need for accessibility testing, over and beyond to adhering regulatory norms, to be able to design formats that cater to everyone and is inclusive and non-discriminatory.

 While it is required that these tools be built into products, just like all other aspects of usability are repeatedly tested to ensure the user has the best experience, it becomes imperative that accessibility testing is made part of the routine testing cycle.
 It will ensure that these aids are built-in efficiently and continue to provide an enhanced experience, irrespective of the user.

-The testing can be categorised into manual and automated; however, it is only when done together that there will be a better understanding of the problem and development of efficient solutions.
+The testing can be categorized into manual and automated; however, it is only when done together that there will be a better understanding of the problem and development of efficient solutions.

-Testing needs to be done early and as a continuous process because testing right at the end leads to it lacking in rigour and sometimes even omitted.
-Further, in terms of actual changes which need to be implemented, both from a cost as well as efficiency perspective, it becomes easier to do it on an ongoing basis.
+Testing needs to be done early and as a continuous process because testing right at the end leads to it lacking in rigor and sometimes even omitted.
+Further, in terms of actual changes that need to be implemented, both from a cost as well as an efficiency perspective, it becomes easier to do it on an ongoing basis.

-There is a need for clear testing requirements concerning regulatory norms which need to be adhered.
-For example, https://www.w3.org/WAI/policies/ provides information on legislation concerning to accessibility requirements (country-wise), company policies for accessibility, customer policies which the company may have in place and finally, marketing accessibility to customers and users.
+There is a need for clear testing requirements concerning regulatory norms that need to adhere to.
+For example, https://www.w3.org/WAI/policies/ provides information on legislation concerning accessibility requirements (country-wise), company policies for accessibility, customer policies which the company may have in place, and finally, marketing accessibility to customers and users.

 While these external requirements need to be determined and worked towards, this should only set the floor regarding the overall efficiency of the product.

-The goal should always be concerning maximising accessibility, and the testing team has a responsibility to constantly raise additional accessibility concerns and ensure they are acknowledged as well as answered.
+The goal should always be concerning maximizing accessibility, and the testing team has a responsibility to constantly raise additional accessibility concerns and ensure they are acknowledged as well as answered.

 There is also a need to distinguish between these requirements and reports should be able to demarcate as well as indicate the level of adherence.

-To ensure accessibility standards, one should be cognizant of the development environments and environment options across different devices while using specialised tools, automated testing tools and assistive technology.
+To ensure accessibility standards, one should be cognizant of the development environments and environment options across different devices while using specialized tools, automated testing tools, and assistive technology.

 The Scope of Accessibility Testing